Mahadev Shankar

-Datuk Mahadev Shankar is a prominent Malaysian lawyer and former Malaysian Court of Appeal Judge.
+Datuk Mahadev Shankar (born 1932) is a prominent Malaysian lawyer and former Malaysian Court of Appeal Judge.

 Early years

 Shankar was born in 1932 in Peel Avenue, Kuala Lumpur to a Brahmin family.
 Growing up with friends of many races, he easily picked up Tamil, Malayalam, Cantonese and Malay.

 In 1941, while in Primary 2 of the Pasar Road School, his studies were disrupted by World War II and the Japanese Occupation.
 His family moved to the Glenmarie Estate near Klang (now in Shah Alam) where most of the Brahmin community had gone, and then stayed with old family friends who had a bungalow off Lorong Seputeh in Old Klang Road.
 However, by early February 1942, his family returned to Peel Road.
 Singapore fell on 15 February 1942 and the Japanese took over the administration of the Peninsular immediately after that.

 By May 1942, he returned to school where he was taught Japanese songs, and how to read and write Japanese.
 In March 1943, however, the food shortage had become so chronic that he and his brother had to work in the Oki Denki Kabushiki Kaisha at the PNT workshops near the Kuala Lumpur Railway Station.

 After World War II, Shankar joined Victoria Institution.
 He was active in debating and in drama.
 He was the first president of the V.I.
 Dramatics Society, a successor to the long-dormant VIMADS (V.I.
 Musical and Dramatic Society) of the 1920s.
 He is well remembered for his title role as Antonio in the Society's first major production, Shakespeare's The Merchant of Venice, which played to packed houses for five nights in August 1952.

 He was also the V.I.
 Rodger Scholar of 1951.